melonbred/program-yoink/README.md

 # Program Yoink!

 This PCB is for a 12u main cluster with exploded arrow cluster, macro column and rotary encoder support.
+Progam Yoink! was a collaborative project with Steve Laroo, P3D Store, and Keybage.

 - Big bar and split bar support
 - MX switch support only